kaushiksamanta/queue-craft/README.md

-# QueueCraft
+# Queue-craft

-QueueCraft is a TypeScript-based Node.js framework that simplifies event-driven communication using RabbitMQ (AMQP protocol).
+Queue-craft is a TypeScript-based Node.js framework that simplifies event-driven communication using RabbitMQ (AMQP protocol).
 It abstracts away the complexities of managing RabbitMQ queues, exchanges, publishing, and consuming messages with built-in reliability features.

 ## Features